 Among the works are a number of self-portraits depicting her at different ages: the one on display at Swampspace, which refers in the expressionistic brushstrokes of the background to Van Gogh’s style, depicts her at the age of eight.

-Her favorite subjects for portraiture, which she creates with mixed media -oil and acrylic- on canvas, are the familiar faces of everyday life, made up of the affections that make up her large family -the brothers and sisters, the nieces and nephews, her companion or Sor Isolina Ferré, her missionary aunt; the friends, first and foremost Norma Jean, Hollywood super-star and great friend, known in Miami circles for her philanthropic work on behalf of children, and again Carole Ann Taylor, artist Carmelo Sobrino, Stacey de la Grana and the charming Geo, depicted with the large straw hat.
+Her favorite subjects for portraiture, which she creates with mixed media -oil and acrylic- on canvas, are the familiar faces of everyday life, made up of the affections that make up her large family -the brothers and sisters, the nieces and nephews, her companion or Sor Isolina Ferré, her missionary aunt; the friends, first and foremost Norma Jean, great friend and philanthropist, known in Miami circles for her work on behalf of children, and again Carole Ann Taylor, artist Carmelo Sobrino, Stacey de la Grana and the charming Geo, depicted with the large straw hat.
 This artwork was also selected for the exhibition poster.
-Then there are the institutional faces known in the Miami milieu such as: Jose Javier Rodríguez, George Knox and David Lawrence Jrma; the people who, although starting from a difficult childhood, were able to emerge by helping to make Miami a better place, such as Armando Codina; and finally the charismatic faces of the people who fascinated the artist simply with their way of being, such as Chente or Herb Levine.
+Then there are the institutional faces known in the Miami milieu such as: Jose Javier Rodríguez, George Knox and Dave Lawrence Jr.; the people who, although starting from a difficult childhood, were able to emerge by helping to make Miami a better place, such as Armando Codina; and finally the charismatic faces of the people who fascinated the artist simply with their way of being, such as Chente or Herb Levine.